The Yes Men are an activist group known for satirical interventions at business events, in the streets, and in the media.

-Armed with nothing but quick wits and thrift store suits, the Yes Men impersonate big-time corporate criminals to draw attention to their crimes against humanity and the environment.
+Armed with nothing but fake websites and thrift store suits, Andy Bichlbaum and Mike Bonanno impersonate corporate evildoers in order to draw attention to their crimes against humanity and the environment.

-As a result of their two decades of work, the Yes Men have discovered that tackling hard-boiled issues with huge dollops of laughter is a powerful tool for change, and now they want everyone to get involved in the fight.Hello!
+They’ve discovered that tackling huge issues with humor and fearlessness is a powerful tool for change.
+And now they want everyone to get involved in the fight.Hello!
 I'd like to book The Yes Men.